stuerp/foo_vis_spectrum_analyzer/README.md

 * New: The configuration is now read from a JSON file.
 Note: Not all parameters are implemented yet.
 * New: Implemented all frequency scaling methods.
 * New: Implemented all coefficient summation methods.
-* New: The X axis has 3 extra display modes.
+* New: The X-axis has 3 extra display modes.

 v0.1.0.1, 2023-11-12